SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Okay, let's go."

-With that we shamble to the door, opening it slowly.
+With that, we shamble to the door, opening it slowly.

 *This is going to be a rough day…*